tuannq2299/semgrep-rules/README.md

 > Semgrep is a fast, open-source, static analysis tool for finding bugs and enforcing code standards at editor, commit, and CI time.
 [Get started →.](https://github.com/returntocorp/semgrep#getting-started)

-This project is a collection of Semgrep rules which follow security guidelines for .NET and Java.
-Many of these rules haven't been tested in real life so they could be missing or not working properly.
+This project is a collection of Semgrep rules which followed security guidelines for .NET and Java.
+Many of these rules have just been tested in a few testcases (mostly provided by Microsoft or Oracle) so they may not work correctly every time.
 Contact us if you find any bugs in the rule.

 References: